vtexdocs/dev-portal-content/docs/legacy-cms/shelf-template-controls.md

 Shows the price PLUS the rates applied to it.

-**Note**: _Rate values that are set by region, ie by using zip codes, will not be displayed on the shelves.
-If there is more than one rate that includes the same product, the values are summed and displayed by the control._
+> ℹ️ Rate values that are set by region, ie by using zip codes, will not be displayed on the shelves.
+If there is more than one rate that includes the same product, the values are summed and displayed by the control.

 `$product.ListPriceMinusBestPrice`